 Naming Your Business and Protecting Your Property

 Once you've decided on your business structure and determined whether the business falls under the purview of a federal agency, you'll need to choose a business name and see whether it violates another business' federally protected trademark.
-You can do a simple search on the U.S. Patent and Trademark Office (USPTO) website, as well as a search for similar businesses using internet search engines.
+You can do a simple search with the U.S. Patent and Trademark Office (USPTO), as well as a search for similar businesses using internet search engines.